The 7 Most Important Nutrients for MenArticle posted in: Nutrisystem for Men

 Why men need it: During weight loss, your body burns both fat and muscle.
 Protein is the building block of muscle, so an adequate supply is especially critical for men to maintain their mass.
 Protein also provides a long-lasting source of energy, so men feel strong and alert between meals.

-What to eat: Lean types of protein that are able to provide you with energy, but not excess fat.
-On Nutrisystem, we call these lean proteins PowerFuels, because they fuel you up and make you feel powerful enough to face your day.
+What to eat: Choose lean types of protein that provide you with energy, but not tons of saturated fat.
+On Nutrisystem, we call these lean proteins PowerFuels because they fuel you up and make you feel powerful enough to face your day.
+PowerFuels also include healthy fats.

 Trimmed beef or pork, skinless chicken or turkey breast or fish are all healthy, protein-rich options.
 Low fat dairy foods, beans and nuts are other good sources.

-How much: On Nutrisystem, a PowerFuel serving should contain between 80 and 120 calories, and at least five grams of protein.
+How much: On Nutrisystem, a PowerFuel serving should contain between 80 and 120 calories and at least five grams of protein (or at least eight grams of total fat, but no more than four grams of saturated fat).
 That’s about two to three ounces of meat or fish, a tablespoon of nut butter or a cup of milk.

 Why men need it: Because of men’s overall bigger size, the average male needs more calories each day than the average female.
 Men’s bodies also require more fiber, to help them gradually absorb the nutrients in their food without dramatic peaks and valleys in their energy levels.